sebescian/sebescian/README.md

 - 👋 Hi, I’m @sebescian
 - 👀 I’m interested in design and front-end development.
-- 🌱 I’m currently learning front-end development and am interested in expanding my amateur skills.
+- 🌱 I’m currently learning front-end development and am interested in expanding my skills.
 - 💞️ I’m looking to collaborate on all sorts of fun projects and challenges
 - 📫 How to reach me: sebavrj@gmail.com